-Canon 5D Mark III versus Nikon D7500
+Canon 5D Mark III vs Nikon D7500

-The Canon EOS 5D Mark III and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in March 2012 and April 2017.
+The Canon EOS 5D Mark III and the Nikon D7500 are two digital cameras that were announced, respectively, in March 2012 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (D7500) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 20.7 MP.